Industry Insights

 • Stronger word-of-mouth referrals

-• Higher patient lifetime value
+• Higher client lifetime value

 • Improved staff morale as teams see positive feedback increase